Maszlee Malik: Politics

 Maszlee made his political debut by registering as a member of the People's Justice Party (PKR) Ampang branch in 2017.
 Later he joined another Pakatan Harapan (PH) coalition's component party, the Malaysian United Indigenous Party (BERSATU), in March 2018, ahead of the 2018 general election (GE14), which he won against incumbent Liang Teck Meng for the Simpang Renggam constituency.
 On 18 May 2018, Maszlee was appointed as Malaysia's new Minister of Education after Prime Minister Tun Mahathir Mohamad vacated the post just one day after taking it.
 After 20 months of his appointment, he resigned from the ministerial position in January 2020 as requested by the Prime Minister.

 His BERSATU membership was canceled in May 2020 after the collapse of the PH government, following the party's decision to leave PH in the so-called 'Sheraton Move' during the 2020 political crisis.
 He then became an independent MP.
 After being a PH-friendly independent for over a year, he rejoined PKR and PH again in November 2021.

 On 14 February 2022, he was confirmed to be contesting for the Layang-Layang state seat representing PH and PKR in the 2022 Johor state election.
 The state seat is within his Simpang Renggam federal seat.
-He lost to the UMNO incumbent, Abd.
+He lost to the United Malays National Organisation (UMNO) incumbent, Abd.
 Mutalip Abd.
 Rahim.

-In the Malaysian 15th general election in November 2022, Maszlee lost his Simpang Renggam seat to Hasni Mohammad, the former Johor menteri besar.
+In the 2022 general election, Maszlee lost his Simpang Renggam seat to UMNO's Hasni Mohammad, the former Menteri Besar of Johor.
 Hasni polled 18,312 votes to Maszlee's 16,491 for a 1,821-vote majority.

 After the loss in the Malaysian 15th general election, he was appointed as a Professor at the University of Cyberjaya to give lectures on selected topics in humanities and education-related subjects at the 'Psychology and Social Sciences Faculty' in April 2023.
 He was also appointed by the Prime Minister as the chairman of an Islamic think tank called the 'International Institute of Advanced Islamic Studies' (IAIS) to advise the Prime Minister on Global Muslim Affairs.

+In the 2026 Johor state election, Maszlee contested and won the seat of Puteri Wangsa, beating out incumbment Amira Aisya Abdul Aziz.